 What Happens If I Don't Pay Property Taxes in Missouri?

-If you become delinquent in paying your property taxes in Missouri, you could eventually lose your home after a tax sale.
+If your Missouri property taxes are delinquent, you could eventually lose your home after a tax sale.

 How Tax Sales Work In Missouri

 After a completed Missouri tax sale, instead of getting title to the property after the sale, the purchaser will get a certificate of purchase.
 (Mo.
 Ann.
 Stat. § 140.290).
-This certificate acts as evidence of the purchaser's interest in the property during the redemption period.
+This certificate is evidence of the purchaser's interest in the property during the redemption period.

 In most cases, the tax collector must: